burstein-lab/burstein-lab.github.io/README.md

 ### Adding Images
 1. Go to the `images/` folder
 2. Click "Add file" → "Upload files"
-3. Drag and drop your images
+3. Drag and drop your images (for members we use circular pictures)
 4. Commit the changes
 5. Reference them in HTML as `images/your-image.jpg`

 ### Adding Team Members
-1. Edit the appropriate HTML file (`index.html` for current members, `alumni.html` for alumni)
+1. Edit the appropriate HTML file (`index.html` for current members, `alumni.html` for alumni, and most importantly `babies.html`)
 2. Copy an existing team member section
 3. Update the image path, name, email, and description
 4. Commit changes

-## 🎨 Design Credits
+## 🙏 Credits
 This website is based on the "Landed" template by [HTML5 UP](https://html5up.net/), used under the [Creative Commons Attribution 3.0 License](https://html5up.net/license).

 ## 📧 Contact
 **David (Dudu) Burstein**
-Principal Investigator
 Email: davidbur@tauex.tau.ac.il
 Office: Green Building, Room 239
 Tel Aviv University, Israel